 In its base form, with a 186-horsepower, 2.5-liter inline-4 and a 6-speed automatic transmission, the CX-30 2.5 S is fast enough for the purpose—around 8 seconds to 60 mph—but not blisteringly quick by any means.

-Every detail supports that mission, in addition to the smooth and rev-happy engine, the transmission’s bigger gaps won’t be any issue as shifts are so nicely timed.
-Sport mode holds them a little longer if you want, and there are steering-wheel paddle-shifters if you get really inspired.
+Even though the transmission has fewer gears than competitors, its bigger gaps won’t be any issue as shifts are so nicely timed.
+Sport mode holds them a little longer and steering-wheel paddle shifters give the driver more control.